 Trademark applications based on the Madrid Protocol [Section 66(a)] do not have this 3-month deadline.
 US trademark applications that received an Office Action dated before December 3, 2022 will still have the old 6-month period for response.

 Post-registration Office Actions will not be subject to this new deadline.

 What is the new extended trademark deadline?

 By filing a timely extension request, the extended deadline is 6 months from the Office Action date.
+So the extension buys you three additional months of time.
 No further extensions are available, so the extended 6-month deadline is your drop dead date (DDD).

-What if you don’t file a timely response or extension request?
+What if you don’t file a timely trademark extension request or response?

 Your trademark application will be abandoned.
 If circumstances support a revivial, you may be able to file a petition to revive.
 If granted, you get to keep the earlier filing date of your original application.
 Otherwise, you may need to file a new trademark application.

 How does this new deadline help suspended applications?

 Trademark applications may be suspended pending the outcome of another earlier-filed application.
 It can take years to wait for the outcome of a prior-filed application.
 In the past, the earlier filers would have had 6 months to respond to an Office Action.
 Now they have only 3 months unless they file a timely extension request.

 So this new deadline has the potential to speed up the outcomes of prior-filed applications.
 As a result, suspended applications may see examination resumed sooner under these new deadlines.